 Course Name – The type of aircraft followed by the nature of training.
-Examples: B737 Initial, A320 Initial, etc. (This selection must coincide with the Course ID)
+Examples: B737 type ratings, A320 type ratings, Private, Instrument, Commercial, or ATP CTP.

-Step 4: When candidate completes the application, they will be redirected to the home page where they will need to go to the bottom of the page and select the “Validate & Submit” button.
+Step 4: When you complete the application, you will be redirected to the home page where you will need to go to the bottom of the page and select the “Validate & Submit” button.
 If there are any errors in the application, they will need to be corrected before continuing.
-The “Validate & Submit” process may have to be repeated if errors continue to appear on the application.

 Note: The application will not be considered submitted until this process is completed.
 This is different from the Trusted Traveler programs.